EU sick of Brexit, but likely to grant an extension if asked

 If the 27 are asked to agree on a new deadline, it is likely that they would do so at a hastily convened emergency summit before the end of October, possibly next weekend.
 Their ambassadors are due to meet in Brussels on Sunday morning.

-The British parliament voted in favor on Saturday of an amendment that withheld support for the Brexit deal and as a result Johnson is obliged, by law, to request a postponement.
+The British parliament voted in favour on Saturday of an amendment that withheld support for the Brexit deal and as a result Johnson is obliged, by law, to request a postponement.

 Johnson has insisted that he will not seek a delay beyond Oct.
 31 and he reiterated that in parliament after the vote, though he has not explained how he will get around it.